top of page

 Vets & nurses/techs who are independent in surgery or anaesthesia: from £550

 Cost per person.
-Includes 5 days of neutering, 6 nights in a colonial hotel, local transport.
-November sold out for Nov, waitlist open for December!
+Includes 5 days of neutering, 6 nights in a colonial hotel, local transport!
+Sold out!

 Neurological & Medical Emergencies (Galapagos) - vets, nurses/techs, students